Bhanditz/PhpOperaLink/README.txt

 Edit /etc/php5/apache2/php.ini and uncomment the error_log line error_log = /var/log/php_errors.log

-$> touch /var/log/php_errors.log
+$> sudo touch /var/log/php_errors.log
-$> chown www-data:www-data /var/log/php_errors.log
+$> sudo chown www-data:www-data /var/log/php_errors.log
-$> sudo apache2ctl restart
+$> sudo /etc/init.d/apache2 restart

 CHECK OUT THE EXAMPLE

 $> cd ~
 $> git clone git://github.com/operasoftware/PhpOperaLink
 $> cd PhpOperaLink

 Copy the code to your web server
 $> cp -R *.php css /var/www/link/

-REGISTER YOUR APP ON auth.opera.com/service/oauth
+REGISTER YOUR APP ON https://auth.opera.com/service/oauth/application/new

 Choose "Web Application"
-For the callback URL, choose 127.0.0.1/link/index.php (or use the name of the server that you are deploying this on.)
+For the callback URL, choose http://127.0.0.1/link/index.php (or use the name of the server that you are deploying this on.)
 Edit config.php and put in the key and secret that you are granted

 TRY IT